What Percentage of Personal Injury Cases Actually Go To Trial?

 Interviewer: What is the average amount of time it takes people to recover their health after an accident?

 Stephen: It depends on the case.
-Our clients are treated until they reach what we refer to as maximum medical improvement, meaning they’ve fully recovered or they’ve gotten as good as they’re going to get.
+My clients are treated until they reach what I refer to as maximum medical improvement, meaning they’ve fully recovered or they’ve gotten as good as they’re going to get.

 How Long May It Take to Pursue a Personal Injury Claim?